Climate change impacts on basin-scale water resources

 Mitigation and adaptation to climate change and accelerated development will normally be conducted at the basin scale.
 Hydrological models at the basin scale allow for more explicit representations of available freshwater resources (e.g. soil water, groundwater) and demand than is permitted by global macro-scale models, and aid the evaluation of freshwater availability predicted by these macro-scale hydrological models.
 Basin-scale studies also provide an excellent forum to assess indicator metrics of adaptation, risk and vulnerability defined at the global scale.

 High-resolution (0.5º x 0.5º) future climate predictions based on a GCM pattern-scaling approach (ClimGen) will be used to drive

 basin-scale hydrological models.
-Drawing from (at least) 7 GCMs in the IPCC 2007 AR4 report (CCCMA, CSIRO, IPSL, ECHAM5, NCAR-CCSM3, HadCM3, HadGEM), we will evaluate uncertainty among GCMs, emissions scenarios (SRES A1b, A2, B1, B2), and prescribed warming (0.5ºC increments in mean global air temperature change from 0.5ºC to 6.0ºC).
-The latter research is of fundamental importance to policy as it enables a determination of the impact of a given increase in global mean temperature including the so-called 2ºC threshold for 'dangerous climate change'.
+Pattern scaling which draws from 7 GCMs in the IPCC 2007 AR4 report (CCCMA, CSIRO, IPSL, ECHAM5, NCAR-CCSM3, HadCM3, HadGEM), allows us to evaluate uncertainty among GCMs, SRES scenarios and the magnitudes of mean global air temperature change (at increments of 0.5ºC to 6.0ºC).
+The latter point is of fundamental importance to policy as it enables a determination of the impact of a given increase in global mean temperature including the so-called 2ºC threshold for 'dangerous climate change'.